section-engineering-education/engineering-education/content/articles/implementing-techniques-to-handle-imbalanced-data-in-deep-neural-networks/index.md

 ![Training after undersampling](/engineering-education/implementing-techniques-to-handle-imbalanced-data-in-deep-neural-networks/training-after-undersampling.png)

-We will also not use the accuracy to measure the performance of thedeep neural network.
+We will also not use the accuracy to measure the performance of the deep neural network.
 Let's make predictions and get the classification report:

 #### Making predictions after implementing undersampling
 We execute this code: